 Academic Speech, Language & Hearing Center

-Starting September 2016, the Boston University Academic Speech, Language, and Hearing Center will begin its new voice disorders clinic.
+Boston University is pleased to offer an innovative Voice Disorders Center.
 Services include a comprehensive evaluation of laryngeal (voice box) function, including acoustic and aerodynamic testing and assessment of motor abilities.
 Clients will receive a detailed evaluation report and treatment recommendations.
 Voice therapy will focus on comprehensive treatment of a wide range of voice and upper airway disorders/conditions, tailored to each individual client.

 Clients must already have a formal diagnosis by an otolaryngologist or ear, nose, and throat (ENT) physician consisting of one of the following to qualify: